jleightcap/jleightcap.github.io/Blog/music/music.md

+---
-# Replacing Spotify and Google Play Music on Linux
+title: Replacing Spotify and Google Play Music on Linux
+---
 <center><a href="../../index.html">Jack Leightcap</a></center>
 date: May 23, 2020